 Articles of association

 All limited companies are required to adopt articles of association as part of the incorporation process.
-These essentially set out the rules which govern how a company operates.
+This document essentially sets out the rules which govern how the company operates.

-The articles will normally include provisions defining certain rights of shareholders, such as those related to decision making processes (e.g. voting in general meetings) and payment of dividends.
+The articles will normally include provisions defining certain rights of shareholders, such as those related to decision-making processes (e.g., voting in general meetings) and payments of dividends.

 Although it is not a requirement for a limited company to put in place a shareholders’ agreement, many choose to do so.
-This will generally serve to clarify the powers and rights of members, and it’s supplemental to the articles of association.
+Supplemental to the articles of association, it generally serves to clarify the powers and rights of shareholders.

 Some shareholders’ agreements may define how dividends are to be distributed among members and specify additional voting rights, or any rules regarding the transfer or sale of shares.